 I worked as a sushi chef for over a decade before I traded my knife for a camera.
 When I’m not photographing food, I’m cooking at home, or traveling for it.
 I'm a sucker for chorizo tacos, and if brownie-a-la-mode is on a menu, I'm bound by a personal code to order it.
+A little hobby of mine is maintaining a custom google food map called EATS INTEL of all my favorite spots I’ve eaten and what specifically to order there.
 My girlfriend calls me a “light dork”, because wherever I find myself, I’m distracted by it and turning over where to find it again or how to recreate it.

 As a sushi chef, I became comfortable being publicly under pressure with packed tables, a full bar and a line out the door, or when the restaurant was slow, I was often the entertainment in an intimate setting.
 I learned how to read a room, to enjoy working with and in front of, a wide variety of people and personalities.
 It was a wild ride.
 No night was ever the same and I came to truly value grace under pressure, communication, flexibility and teamwork.